sumitsaurabh927/jigsawstack-cli/README.md

 ```
 > This command installs the package globally

-And then, execute the following command to create a new package:
+And then, execute the following command to create a new project:

 ```bash
 jigsawstack-cli new-app